rshipp/csci442/README.md

 `make test`

-The first time you run the tests after cloning the code, you'll be prompted to initialize the `googletest` Git submodule.
+The first time you run the tests after cloning the code, you'll be prompted to initialize the `googletest` submodule.
 If you typically access GitHub via HTTPS rather than SSH, you'll need to update the URL in the `.gitmodules` file prior to this step.
 The following command will set up the `googletest` submodule so that you're ready to run the tests: